Revolutionize Your Voicemail Management with Our Powerful Web Portal

 - Check Requires Authentication check box if your mail server requires authentication to relay emails.

 - Enter credentials in the User ID and Password fields.
-You can click button to display password characters.
+You can click the View button to display password characters.

-- Click Test button to confirm whether 3CX Voicemail Manager can send emails.
+- Click the Test button to confirm whether 3CX Voicemail Manager can send emails.